-Metal drawer guides may be equipped on all of the drawers in your unit.
+Metal drawer guides are installed on the drawers in your unit.
 These guides provide a smooth opening and closing of the drawers.
 To open a drawer, lift up slightly and pull open.
 The way this mechanism works will prevent the drawers from unintended opening while traveling.

 All of the cabinetry can be easily cleaned with any commercial furniture cleaner or polish.
 As with any wood product, do not saturate these cabinets with water or any other liquid.
 Be sure to wipe up spills as they occur to avoid staining.